The one colony – One queen principle

 Step in the unsung two-queen hive hero John Alexander Hogg

-In an almost forgotten series of experiments, John Hogg demonstrated a finding, originally made by EW Alexander and buried in the beekeeping literature, that two queens could be maintained in any honey bee colony and in close proximity to one other.
-Simply distilled, the bees (the workers) can accept a second queen but the queens must be kept apart (a queen excluder suffices) to avoid accidental encounter and the worker bees must be carefully conditioned.
+In an almost forgotten series of experiments, John Hogg demonstrated a finding, originally made by E.W.
+Alexander and buried in the beekeeping literature, that two queens could be maintained in any honey bee colony and in close proximity to one other.
+Simply distilled, the bees (the workers) can accept a second queen but the queens must be kept apart (a queen excluder suffices) to avoid accidental encounter.
+He also delineated the importance of worker bees being carefully conditioned to accept two queens.

 Hogg says it all: